 Rainbow Trout Rod, Reel & Line

 Rainbow trout are very aware of their environment.
 If you plan on rainbow trout fishing in smaller streams and rivers, we recommend using 6lb test monofilament.
-Bigger rainbows tend to trhive in nutrient fresh lakes.
+Bigger rainbows tend to thrive in nutrient fresh lakes.
 In bigger bodies of water like ponds and lakes, step up to 8lb test.
 Dedicated trout fishermen usually have specialized rods and reels; however, a simple multispecies rod and reel is a perfect rod for trout fishing in all bodies of water.
 It’ll let you target small and large rainbow trout as well as the other trout species.
-In general, you want a 35 (3500) size reel with a medium to medium light rod.
+In general, you want a 35 (3500) size spinning reel with a medium to medium light fishing rod.

 How to Catch Rainbow Trout

 Rainbow trout are aggressive and eat a large variety of foods.
 This includes any small fish (dead or alive), aquatic insects, and terrestrial insects such as ants, beetles, grasshoppers, worms, grubs, and crickets.
 Crustaceans such as freshwater shrimp and crayfish are also a part of their diet when available.
 In most situations, live bait is the best option for catching rainbow trout.
 Worms are typically the go-to as they are readily available and typically legal for trout across the US.
-If you are in the midwest, you are often allowed to fish with minnows and leeches.
+If you are in the Midwest, you are often allowed to fish with minnows and leeches.
 All three options will work well for rainbow trout.
 If you aren’t close to a tackle shop, digging for earthworms is an easy option.
 If you don’t feel like digging, then check out our friends at Speedy Worm to order your bait overnight.

 Rainbow Trout Lures